rycolab/website/content/classes/llm-s23/main.md

       </td>
       <td>
       <div id="summary2" style="display:none">
       Language modeling is about placing probability on infinite sets of strings.
 Measure theory is the primary tool used for the rigorous study of probability theory.
-In the case of language modeling, we will motivate why we need to take a more rigorous approach, using the classic infinite coin toss model as a motivating example.
+This lecture shows why defining a language model rigorously requires a careful measure-theoretic treatment.
+We use the classic infinite coin toss model as an illuminating example.
 Then, we will get into some basic measure-theoretic definitions that will be useful in formally defining language models.
       <br/>
       <br/>
       </div>